-- Improve staffing levels of the information management team to increase capacity to accomplish below list of enhancement activities and provide timely responses to requested items. - Embark on efforts to improve the type and quality of data collected by DHHS DPBH from grantees and provided to grantees. - o Explore revisions to quarterly reporting forms. - o Develop family client specific forms and information tracking. - o Seek opportunities to reduce information request redundancy by better utilizing existing information. - O Seek methods to increase information feedback loops to assist grantees to make data informed program changes. - Improve the functionality of the problem gambling treatment information management system. - o Clarify and update the Encounter Data Reporting Requirements (see Exhibit 3). - o Continue to explore and implements refinements to the user interface for clinics to enter data into the problem gambling treatment data system including exploration and implementation of methods to seamlessly transfer data between clinics' electronic records management systems and the problem gambling treatment information management system. - o Survey grantees, produce report on recommended adjustments to improve data reporting system to more accurately monitor program performance on defined benchmarks, implement changes and enhancements as funding allows. - o Create training manual and frequently asked questions document for the user interface. - o To increase participation in follow-up evaluation, create new forms for clinics to enter updated client contact information as it becomes available to them. - Improve database architecture to link intake, encounter, and follow-up data. - Revise gambling treatment program review protocols to increase effectiveness and transparency and fit with other system changes. - o Revise protocols and instruments to fit with revisions to the Problem Gambling Treatment Provider Guide (Appendix A). - o Systematically review encounter claims data for each grantee and match sample of claims with client file documentation and other supporting documentation. - o Implement methods to assist grantees with meeting performance benchmarks and provider standards upon request and in response to program review findings.

-- Develop "Problem Gambling Treatment Program Quality Improvement Report" based on data collected and report findings according to defined performance benchmarks. - Provide annual problem gambling treatment system performance and evaluation reports and as requested reports to enable data driven program and policy decisions.
+- Embark on efforts to improve the type and quality of data collected by DHHS DPBH from grantees and provided to grantees. - o Explore revisions to quarterly reporting forms. - o Seek opportunities to reduce information request redundancy by better utilizing existing information. - O Seek methods to increase information feedback loops to assist grantees to make data informed program changes. - Improve the functionality of the problem gambling treatment information management system. - o Clarify and update the Encounter Data Reporting Requirements (see Exhibit 3). - O Continue to explore and implements refinements to the user interface for clinics to enter data into the problem gambling treatment data system. - Create training manual and frequently asked questions document for the user interface. - o To increase participation in follow-up evaluation, create new forms for clinics to enter updated client contact information as it becomes available to them. - o Improve database architecture to link intake, encounter, and follow-up data. - Revise gambling treatment program review protocols to increase effectiveness and transparency and fit with other system changes. - O Revise protocols and instruments to fit with revisions to the Problem Gambling Treatment Provider Guide (Appendix A). - o Systematically review encounter claims data for each grantee and match sample of claims with client file documentation and other supporting documentation. - o Implement methods to assist grantees with meeting performance benchmarks and provider standards upon request and in response to program review findings. - Develop "Problem Gambling Treatment Program Quality Improvement Report" based on data collected and report findings according to defined performance benchmarks. - Provide annual problem gambling treatment system performance and evaluation reports and as requested reports to enable data driven program and policy decisions.